 Dangers of Using the Method

 Cocaine is one of the stimulants that users abuse the most.
-Addicts use various forms of cocaine in the form of injection, smoke or sniffs.
+Addicts use various forms of cocaine.
 Freebase cocaine abuse account for a significant portion of the deaths due to illicit drug use.

 Smoked cocaine is more dangerous than other forms of cocaine due to its: